 In the practice of psychologist Matt Fleischman the opportunity presented itself to track gains in IQ score along with behavioral improvements in two identical twins of eight years who had been diagnosed mildly mentally retarded.
-Their response to the training had been comparable 22- and 23-point gains, and by 2005 there had been 52 months of follow-up showing that gains were being maintained (although no further increase in IQ could be achieved with these same protocols).
+Their response to the training had been a comparable 20-point gain, and by 2005 there had been five years of follow-up showing that gains were being maintained (although no further increase in IQ could be achieved with these same protocols).
 This work was rejected for publication by the Journal of Mental Retardation, most likely because of the deep-seated belief that changing IQ was not possible.
 The work was instead published in the Journal of Neurotherapy in 2006, where only the neurofeedback community itself would be aware of it (Ref.
 23).